prisma/prisma1/content/02-Concepts/01-Overview/03-GraphQL-Backend-Architecture.md

 > Though not 100% technically accurate, you can somewhat think of the GraphQL engine as a "GraphQL ORM".

 Another major part of the GraphQL engine's functionality is the _event gateway_.
-The event gateway enables clients to _subscribe_ to events that are happening inside the Graphcool system and pushes out the corresponding data to them.
+The event gateway enables clients to _subscribe_ to events that are happening inside the Graphcool system and pushes out the corresponding data to them when the event occurs.

-The GraphQL engine also implements Graphcool's authorization system to ensure proper access rights and data protection.
+The GraphQL engine also implements Graphcool's authorization system to ensure proper data protection and access rights.

 ### GraphQL Engine Infrastructure Components